ggandor/leap.nvim/README.md

 Leap is a general-purpose motion plugin for Neovim, building and improving primarily on [vim-sneak](https://github.com/justinmk/vim-sneak), with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.
+It aims to be consistent, reliable, needs zero configuration, and tries to get out of your way as much as possible.

 ![showcase](../media/showcase.gif?raw=true)